novnc/noVNC/docs/API.md

 #### RFB.sendCredentials()

-The `RFB.sendCredentials()` method is used to provide the missing credentials after `RFB.oncredentialsrequired` has been fired.
+The `RFB.sendCredentials()` method is used to provide the missing credentials after a `credentialsrequired` event has been fired.

 ##### Syntax